jupyter-book/jupyter-book/docs/start/create-content.md

 ::::
 ::::::

-The above tab-set shows both the contents of `intro.md`, and what the underlying MyST-MD engine produces when you build the project as a website.
-To learn more about the supported syntax of MyST Markdown, and the features supported by the MyST-MD engine that powers Jupyter Book, see [the MyST-MD authoring documentation](xref:guide/frontmatter).
+The above tab-set shows both the contents of `intro.md`, and what the underlying MyST Document Engine produces when you build the project as a website.
+To learn more about the supported syntax of MyST Markdown, and the features supported by the MyST Document Engine that powers Jupyter Book, see [the MyST-MD authoring documentation](xref:guide/frontmatter).

 Now that we have some content, we're ready to [](./build-websites.md).